RovisLab/ROS-Nodes/Simulations/ReadMe.md

 Description:

   Robot simulation is an essential tool in every roboticist's toolbox.Gazebo offers the ability to accurately and efficiently simulate populations of robots in complex indoor and outdoor environments.
-  For our project we introduced our Pioneer mobile robots and simulated our tools to adjust and have a good feedback from them before we use them on the real ones.
+  For our project we introduced our Pioneer mobile robots and simulated our tools to adjust and have a good feedback from them to get a good configuration with the real ones.
   The main idea of the project is creating a software that can make a car to drive itself autonomously, in our case, a Pioneer3-DX mobile robot.
 The mapping tool helps the robot to create a map of the environment that can be stored and used for navigation.
 The navigation tool gives the robot the power and knowleadge to go by itself to a given point on the map, without any help from outside.

 How to make them run:
-a.
-Mapping tool:
+A.  Mapping tool:
-  The script that starts the whole simulated mapping tool is the following and can be launched by opening a terminal in the current folder and running it by typing:
+  The script that starts gazebo and the other nodes that register the map is the following and can be launched by opening a terminal in the current folder and running it by typing:
+  $ ./run_pioneer_mapping.sh

+  In order to teleoperate the robot you can use this command into a terminal:

-  $ ./run_pioneer_mapping
+  $ roslaunch pioneer_control pioneer_teleop.launch

+  After you scanned all environment you can save the map by calling :

+  $ rosrun map_server map_saver -f ~/<destination folder>/<your_map_name>
+Note : It's recommended to save the map inside <pioneer_gazebo>/map folder.

-b.
-Navigation tool:
+B. Navigation tool:
-  We have two scripts that can make the full usage of this tool.First, the one that start all the navigation tool, which is mandatory:
+  We have two scripts that can make the full usage of this tool.
+1. First, the one that start all nodes required to make the robots able to navigate on a known map, which is mandatory:

-1.  $ ./run_pioneer_navigation
+    $ ./run_pioneer_navigation.sh

-  The second one can be used in a multi pioneer scenario where we want to send all the pioneers near a 2D goal.
+2. The second one can be used in a multi pioneer scenario where we want to send all the pioneers near a 2D goal.

-2.  $ ./goal_hardcoded
+    $ ./goal_hardcoded.sh

-USAGE:
-a.
-Mapping tool:
-  In order to create a map of an environment we need a robot equiped with a laser equipment.For this Gazebo can give us plugins for any types of laser data devices,but for our situation we implemented only 2 types.To equip the robot with one of the following device you can change the "pioneer_model" argument from the runfile:
-- Hokuyo laser: multi_pioneer_hokuyo.urdf
-- Kinect camera: multi_pioneer_kinect.urdf

-  Now that we have a robot equiped with a laser device, we need to add an evironment.In Gazebo we created few environements that can be chosen by changing the "world" argument with one of the following:
+Arguments used into the simulation tools:

+~world (string, default: "maze_one")

+    The world loaded into the gazebo environment.Loaded from <pioneer_gazebo>/worlds.
+    Some examples:
   - maze_one
   - maze
   - willow_office
   - umt_demo8
   - umt_0

-  After this save the script and run it.
-This will start the following:
-		-roscore
-		-gazebo that contains one Pioneer3-dx equiped with the chosen laser and a world.
-		-navigation stack for the robot(uses SLAM Gmapping).
-		-controller for the move_base of the robot.
-		-RViz with visualization of:
-			-robot model
-			-laserscan
-			-SLAM map
-			-global and local planned path
-			- Goal and Planned path

-	To move the robot in the environment in order to scan it use you can either:
-  - use "2DNav Goal"
-  - open a terminal and run the following:
-    $ roslaunch pioneer_control pioneer_teleop

-  After you're done, if you want to save the map, run the following in a terminal, into wanted location(where the map will be saved):
-		$ rosrun map_server map_saver -f <your_map_name>

-b.
-Navigation tool:

-The goal can be set in RViz via the 2D NAV Goal button.

-In the 5 robots case you can change to which robot the 2D NAV Goal button reffers by changing the topic name.The default topic is set as : pioneer5/move_base_simple/goal where pioneer5 is the name of the robot.

-NOTE:
-If the runfile does not run, change the permision of running it from the proprieties tab.

-The dependecies are given in this project under the following packages:
-1.  pioneer_description
-2.  diff_drive
-3.  move_base
-Important:
-the navigation to the goal takes in consideration for each robot only it's odometry and controls the robot via the "cmd_vel" topic.NO LASER USED so the robots might knock each other or get stuck on the map, so play nice :P.

-note:
-          Gmapping is good with hokuyo and kinect.watchout cuz i slowed down the move_base velocity for the robot.see where.tomorrow test the nav tool with 5 robots. first spawn 5 robots in the new created map. get for everyone an rviz visualization.
-          test navigation without dynamic colission
-          check dynamic colision and what is the max speed.
+~pioneer_model (string, default: "multi_pioneer_kinect.urdf")

+    URDF model of the entire unit spawned.
+It contains the robot model equiped with the laser device.It's loaded from <pioneer_description/>urdf folder.
+    Models available for gazebo:
+  - multi_pioneer_kinect.urdf : Pioneer 3-DX model equiped with the Kinect camera.
+  - multi_pioneer_hokuyo.urdf : Pioneer 3-DX model equiped with the Hokuyo laser.

+~pose_file (string, default: "pioneer_poses")

+    *.yaml file containing robots name with their x, y, yaw coordinates into the world.Origin of the file: <pioneer_description>/params/pioneer_poses.yaml.
+    Example robot pose:
+    "pioneer2:
+      x: 1.0
+      y: 0.7
+      a: -1.57"

+~robot_name (string, default: "pioneer$i")

+    robot's namespace for nodes used inside the called tool. $i represents the iteration inside the for loop.

+~pose (string, default: "x $(rosparam get /pioneer$i/x) -y $(rosparam get /pioneer$i/y) -Y $(rosparam get /pioneer$i/a)")

+    Each robot initial pose used inside the nodes.

+~use_kinect(bool, default: "false")

+    If <true>,starts the <laserscan_kinect> node that converts the depth data from kinect into laserscan messages.

+~sim(bool, default: "true")

+    If you want to simulate the tool, set the argument to <true>
+    If you want to use the real robots, set the argument to <false>

+~real_kinect(bool, default: "false")

+    If you use the tool on the real robot set the argument to <true>.It will start the data aquisition from the Kinect camera.<false> means that gazebo will start the plugin for data aquisition.

+~rviz_config(string, default: "one_pioneer_mapping")

+    Configuration file loaded into RViz.Located into <pioneer_description>/RViz folder.
+    Conifgurations available:
+  - one_pioneer_mapping : One Pioneer 3-DX model, map to be discovered, Global and Local plan in case of using the 2D Nav Goal tool.
+  - multi_pioneer_rviz : Five Pioneer 3-DX models, map loaded from <map_server> package,for each one: Global plan, Local plan and Local CostMap.

+~goal_file(string, default: "goal")

+    Load goal params of the robots from a file.Located into <pioneer_to_goal>/param folder.

+pioneer_number(int, default: 1)

+    Represents the number of the robot included into the goal_hardcoded runfile.Used to calculate the final position of each spawned robot.Placed inside the for loop that starts from 1 to the number of the robots that have been spawn.

+~x(float, default: 5)

+    x goal coordinate for a robot.

+~y(float, default:5.5)

+    y goal coordinate for a robot.